rustfoundation/safety-critical-rust-coding-guidelines/docs/bibliography.md

 [CERT-C-INT34] SEI CERT C Coding Standard.
 "INT34-C. Do not shift an expression by a negative number of bits." https://wiki.sei.cmu.edu/confluence/x/ItcxBQ
 ```

+The template generator automatically converts this to the proper `:cite:` and `:bibentry:` role format.

 ## CI Integration

 ### Pull Requests to Main